-Contractor to provide medically necessary outpatient substance use services and/or intensive outpatient services to eligible beneficiaries when there are gaps in coverage, for example, would a beneficiary experience a gap in eligibility while his or her initial DMC is pending authorization or when a beneficiary moves from another DMC ODS County and his or her pending.
+Contractor to provide medically necessary outpatient substance use services and/or intensive outpatient services to eligible beneficiaries when there are gaps in coverage, for example, would a beneficiary experience a gap in eligibility while his or her initial DMC is pending authorization or when a beneficiary has a high share of cost.
 Gap Services must be pre-approved by the county and the Contractor must provide documentation that an inter-county transfer or Medi-Cal application has been submitted.